bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

 6. If you are ONLY setting up a validator, do the following.
 Otherwise, if you are setting up both a validator AND a sentry, ONLY do the following on the sentry.

    Edit ".blzd/config/config.toml".
-Add the hostnames and node id's and ports of each of the gateway sentries found earlier, as a comma-separated list, to the "persistent\_peers" value \(replace the existing value, if any\), as follows:
+Add the hostnames/IPs and node id's and ports of each of the gateway sentries found earlier, as a comma-separated list, to the "persistent\_peers" value \(replace the existing value, if any\), as follows:

    ```text
    # Comma separated list of nodes to keep persistent connections to